MrMadguy64/Engine/README.md

 6) VGA 320x200x70x8X, VSync is supported, NoDoubleBuffer, Flip, Copy and Swap are suppoted

 Windows:
-1) GDI 8bit only, VSync controls if WM_PAINT or direct rendering is performed, Copy and Swap are supported, NoDoubleBuffer is ignored
+1) GDI 4bpp, VSync controls if WM_PAINT or direct rendering is performed, Copy and Swap are supported, NoDoubleBuffer is ignored
+2) GDI 8bpp, VSync controls if WM_PAINT or direct rendering is performed, Copy and Swap are supported, NoDoubleBuffer is ignored

 **OS support:**